aquasecurity/tracee/docs/docs/flags/stores.1.md

 - **process**: Enable the process tree store with default settings.
 When enabled, Tracee will maintain a tree of processes and threads for enrichment of events.

 - **process.max-processes**=*size*: Enable the process tree store and set the maximum number of processes to cache in the process tree.
-Default is 10928.
+Default is 32768.
 This is an LRU cache that will evict least recently accessed entries when full. **Note**: Using this option automatically enables process, so you don't need to also specify `--stores process`.

 - **process.max-threads**=*size*: Enable the process tree store and set the maximum number of threads to cache in the process tree.
-Default is 21856.
+Default is 0 (thread tracking disabled to save memory).
 This is an LRU cache that will evict least recently accessed entries when full. **Note**: Using this option automatically enables process, so you don't need to also specify `--stores process`.

-- **process.source**=*source*: Enable the process tree store and set the source for process tree enrichment.
-Valid values are:
-  - **signals**: Process tree is built from signals (default).
-  - **events**: Process tree is built from events.
-  - **both**: Process tree is built from both events and signals.

-  **Note**: Using this option automatically enables process, so you don't need to also specify `--stores process`.
-If no source is specified, the default is `signals`.

 - **process.use-procfs**: Enable the process tree store and enable procfs initialization and querying.
 When enabled, Tracee will:
   - Scan procfs during initialization to fill all existing processes and threads.